nsridatta/SpringbootAngularTestRepo/README.md

 6. Support for Data Schema creation and data initialization at the time of boot
 7. Custom Exception Handling,
 8. Enabled Caching
+9. Swagger documentation for all the entities, endpoints and controllers

 Coming soon:
 1. Cascading Dropdowns for Country, State, City